vitessio/website/content/en/docs/get-started/kubernetes.md

 NOTE: SplitDiff can be used to split shards as well as to merge them.

 ### Cut over
-Now that you have verified that the tables are being continuously updated from the source shard, you can cut-over the traffic.
+Now that you have verified that the tables are being continuously updated from the source shard, you can cutover the traffic.
 This is typically performed in three steps: `rdonly`, `replica` and `master`:

 For rdonly and replica: